 Put an end to unproductive bickering and work habits.
 Make your work life easier.
-Check out my 10 tips over at the Central Desktop blog.
+Check out my 10 tips over at the iMeet Central blog.

 If you recall, last month AdWeak teamed with stock footage company Dissolve to launch Advertising Insider.
 The combination is the best of both world's.

 On the one hand, AdWeak gets yet another platform through which to share his epically jaded advertising headlines.
 On the other hand, Dissolve gets to share its vast collection of stock footage.
 But best of all, the rest of us get to revel in the amusement of the two combined!